 New Jersey Construction Accident Lawyers

 A Law Firm That Has Been Helping Injured Workers Since 1927

 Construction is dangerous work.
 There are rules and regulations that need to be followed to keep workers safe.
 Even when all these procedures are followed, accidents can happen that leave workers seriously injured.
 The experienced workers’ compensations attorneys at Shebell & Shebell, LLC fight to help the injured get the benefits they deserve.

 There are many dangers on construction sites.
 Workers use heavy equipment and power tools.
 They sometimes work high above the ground on ladders or scaffolding.
 Objects can fall from high places.
 Heavy materials are transported and put into place, including bricks, boards and steel beams.
+Debris and uneven surfaces can cause slip and falls.
 An accident can have serious health consequences for workers.

 An injury impacts workers and their families.
 The worker can’t go back to the construction site, so there is a loss of income.
 In the meantime, the medical expenses for treating injuries keep adding up.
 The usual bills don’t stop coming in – housing, car payments, credit cards.
 The financial situation for families can get pretty tough.